fabiopalumbo/test-agilemonkeys/terraform/README.md

 # Basic 3-Tier AWS Architecture

-This provides a simple two-tier architecture on Azure Services.
+This provides a simple 3-tier architecture on Azure Services.

-The premise is that you have stateless app servers running behind an LB serving traffic.

-Ww will create 1 bastion host for adminsitration and LB + VM instances with an ASG for escalation
+Ww will create 1 bastion host for adminsitration and Serverles Frontend + VM instances for Backend with an ASG for escalation

 ![alt text](../Images/them_new_architecture.png)